 A few local spots which are among the favourites are, Polzeath on the North Coast, great starter waves and place to learn for the kids.
 If you a more seasoned pro, Fistral Beach and Cribbar in Newquay (when the swells right ) are top spots to test out the turns and skills.

 Cornwall has miles upon miles of stunning coastal paths which have spectacular views.
-On the South Coast you can walk from Newlyn to Penzance taking in the stunning St Michaels Mount along the way, ot a favourite of ours here at Luxury Cornwall is the the Camel Estuary from Wadebridge to Padstow.
+On the South Coast you can walk from Newlyn to Penzance taking in the stunning St Michaels Mount along the way.
+A favourite of ours here at Luxury Cornwall is the the Camel Estuary from Wadebridge to Padstow.
+For more recommendations on walking in Cornwall, we recommend the brilliant resource www.iwalkcornwall.co.uk

 Sub Tropical Gardens